-Copperwood – New Modern House 1 is coming along nicely.
-Owners have lived in the home since October 2016 and we are looking forward to featuring this home on the AIA Indianapolis Home Tour in September 2017.
+We are happy to report that Copperwood – New Modern House 1 has weathered its first year of occupancy.
+Our clients for this brand-new design/build project have lived in the home since October 2016 and we are looking forward to being featured on the AIA Indianapolis Home Tour in late September 2017.
+It’s always great to see old friends and meet new ones at the show, so we hope you’ll stop by for a visit!
 Check out the project page for the story.

 We were happy to have had the opportunity to help our interior design colleagues and their client solve their design dilemmas with a solid design concept for a New Modern House in Meridian Hills at the SW corner of 75th & Central.
 It’s a great location and we wish them the best in the execution of the project.